Skip to main content

 What LinkedIn data does Rodz access?

 Rodz monitors publicly available data: company page posts, follower counts, engagement metrics on public posts, and public profile activity.
-It does not access private messages, closed groups, or data behind LinkedIn’s login wall.
+It doesn’t access private messages, closed groups, or data behind LinkedIn’s login wall.
 All data collection complies with platform terms of service.

 How do I avoid being overwhelmed with webhook notifications?

 Use the threshold and filter parameters aggressively.
 Start with high thresholds (e.g., engagement_multiplier: 5.0 instead of 2.0) and narrow your industry and geography filters.
 You can always loosen them later.
-Additionally, configure a single processing endpoint that aggregates and scores signals rather than acting on each one individually.
+Configuring a single processing endpoint that aggregates and scores signals before acting also helps considerably.

 Can I combine social signals with other Rodz signal types?

-Absolutely.
-Social signals become even more powerful when combined with financial and hiring signals.
-For example, a company that shows follower growth (social signal) and just posted 10 new engineering roles (job-offers signal) is almost certainly in a growth phase.
+Yes.
+Social signals become more useful when combined with financial and hiring signals.
+A company that shows follower growth and just posted 10 new engineering roles is almost certainly in a growth phase.
 You can configure all signal types through the same API and route them to the same webhook endpoint.
 See How to Configure Your First Intent Signal for the full list of 14 signal types.

 What happens if a signal fires but the underlying data changes?

 Rodz signals are event-based, not state-based.
 Once a signal fires, it represents a snapshot of the moment the threshold was crossed.
-If a company’s follower count drops back down after the signal was triggered, the original event remains in your signal feed.
-However, if you re-query the company’s data through the enrichment endpoints, you will see the updated numbers.
+If a company’s follower count drops back down after the signal was triggered, the original event stays in your signal feed.
+If you re-query the company’s data through the enrichment endpoints, you’ll see the updated numbers.

 Are there rate limits on social signal configurations?